ansys/scade-design-rules/doc/source/rules/traceability/has_link.rst

 .. start_description

-This rule checks if the element(s) have traceability links via the ALM Gateway.
+This rule checks if the elements have traceability links via the ALM Gateway.

 .. end_description